-There are about 60,000 to 100,000 Kichwas living in the Ecuadorian lowlands, organized into ~ 450 communities.
-The Kichwa communities are spread across the Amazon provinces of Napo, Sucumbíos, Orellana and Pastaza, with the greatest numbers in the Province of Napo.
+There are about 60,000 to 100,000 Kichwas living in the Ecuadorian lowlands, organized into approximately 450 communities.
+These communities are spread across the Amazon provinces of Napo, Sucumbíos, Orellana and Pastaza, with the greatest numbers in the Province of Napo.
 Today, many Kichwas also live in urban areas in and around the cities of Tena, Puyo and Coca.

-During the last decades of the 20th Century, the Kichwa have rapidly become politically organised, with the aim of defending their collective and territorial rights.
+Traditionally, chacras are subject to many rituals drawing on the Kichwa cosmology.
+These rituals must be respected in order to assure good output.
+During the last decades of the 20th Century, the Kichwa have rapidly become politically organized, with the aim of defending their collective and territorial rights.
 The Kichwa of Napo fall under the CONAKINO, who in turn are members of CONFENIAE (regional organization) and CONAIE (national movement).

 The information above is sourced from the Payamino Project.
 For more information on Kichwa history and culture please visit www.payamino.org.